 Example #3 – Brand Development for Consultants & Online Creators

-I lead a branding and marketing studio called Balernum, and over the past year we have gone from offering myriad services to serving direct-to-consumer outdoor brands and online creators/entrepreneurs.
+I lead a branding and marketing studio called Balernum, and over the past year, we have gone from offering a myriad of services to serving direct-to-consumer outdoor brands and online creators/entrepreneurs.
 We have two specific packages: 1) brand development plus launch strategy, and 2) brand development, visual identity, website, and launch strategy.

 Outdoor brands and online creators really need to stand out because they operate in highly competitive markets.
 They must offer more than the functional benefits of their products.
 They need real brands, and we usher them through a deeply satisfying process that pulls out their key differentiators and helps them tell a powerful story.

 Example #4 – Detailed Case Studies That Read like Forbes Articles

 Joel Klettke at Case Study Buddy has done an exemplary job at taking a generic service like freelance writing and turning it into a premium productized service.
 Imagine trying to convince a writing client to pay $1,980 for 1,256 words.
 Most freelance writers despair about ever charging $0.50 per word, let alone over $1.50 per word.
 Yet, that’s exactly what Case Study Buddy does.
 By changing up the packaging and adding more perceived value with strategy, storytelling, and design, Joel’s team can charge over three times more.